Learn more about the factors that dictate your car insurance rates, compare top insurers, and save.

 If you’re looking for more information on car insurance coverage for teens, see additional articles:

 The age of 25 is a big turning point for car insurance savings.
 But no matter how much you save, you’re probably still paying more than you’d like.
-In order to find the cheapest car insurance for 25-year-olds, we created a user profile and compared rates across the same car insurance companies as we did for our teens study.
+In order to find the cheapest car insurance for 25-year-olds, we created a user profile and generated rates from five popular auto insurance companies.

 Comparing 6-month car insurance premiums for 25-year-olds

-Progressive is the cheapest car insurance company for 25-year-old drivers, with Geico a bit more expensive.
-Although Liberty Mutual and State Farm are the most expensive options with this user profile, they could be the cheapest if you have violations on your driving record (read on for more information).
+Progressive is the cheapest car insurance company for 25-year-old drivers, with GEICO a bit more expensive.
+Although Liberty Mutual and State Farm are the most expensive options for older drivers, they could end up being affordable options for drivers with violations on their records (read on for more info).

-If you’re looking for more information on how to get car insurance, see our additional articles:
+If you’re looking for more information on how to get car insurance as a young driver, see our additional articles:

 Between the ages of 30 and 60, car insurance rates don’t fluctuate much based only on age.
 As you get into your late 50s and 60s, your age becomes a more important determinant of your rate.
 For a profile of a married couple without children drivers, Geico and Progressive offer the cheapest rates, all other metrics constant.